wangbo15/LingLong/README.md

 ### Training Stage

-Given a Java project, LingLong collects all the conditional expressions and parses them.
+1. *Training data extraction*.
+Given a Java project, LingLong collects all the conditional expressions and parses them into options by a specified order, after which LingLong generates training dataset.

+2. *Traning Models*.
+LingLong trains machine learning models against the training data.

 ### Synthesizing Stage

+1. *Code Location Selection*.
+Select a certain code location, from which LingLong extracts *Context Features* and fires the generation step.

+2. *Expression Generation*.
+Under the given *context*, LingLong synthesizes *K* conditional expressions ranked by their estimated probabilities.

 ## II.
 Environment